nikclayton/powercoders.org/site/content/faq/_index.md

           they are allowed to travel.
       - header: What does it cost?
         text: >-
-          While the program is free for our participants, there are three main parties who support Powercoders.
-Firstly, companies pay an education fee during the internship (CHF 2'000/m, which already includes all costs, such as salary).
-Secondly, Swiss cantons support Powercoders through CHF 5000.
-Lastly, if our students are eventually hired, they are asked to pay back a certain amount on a voluntary basis.
+          While the program is free for our participants, there are two main parties who support Powercoders.
+Firstly, companies donate money what is about 60% of our revenue.
+Secondly, Swiss cantons support Powercoders for every student who participates with CHF 5'000 what accounts for about 40% of the budget.
       - header: How is Powercoders financed?
         text: >-
           Powercoders is a non profit organisation that depends on volunteers.